 In my experience of struggling with anxiety, depression, or any form of mental suffering I have come to discover a few steps that have allowed me to overcome the addictive compulsion toward negative thinking.
 This blog post is a brief rundown of what has worked for me in becoming more fully present in life so that I can find gratitude and begin to enjoy the experience of it.
 I have discovered these wondrous tools through endless self-work, reading books on spirituality, and witnessing the methods of others who have discovered presence for themselves.
-It is my hope that you will find just as much value out of these simple practices as I do.
+It is my hope that you will find just as much value out of these simple practices as I have and continually rediscover.
+Read the text but if you can listen to the guided audio meditation.
+Make these methods a daily practice and watch as peace and presence begin to flourish in your life with ease.

 Witness the sense perceptions of your surroundings.
 Begin with the perception of sight: without using labels notice the shapes, textures, colors, or depths.
 Notice, then, any features of sound: again without using labels observe the loudness, distance, pitch, or intensity.